 All children have opportunity to talk about how they are feeling.
 At key stage one, regular 'circle times' offer the opportunity to say how they are feeling.
 At key stage two this takes the form of private notes to the teacher every week.
 In this way, teachers are able to notice any changes in demeanour and put support in place for children and/or report concerns very quickly.

-All safeguarding concerns are addressed at the earliest opportunity by the Headteacher as Designated Safeguarding Lead, or Mrs Knapper as the Deputy Designated Safeguarding Lead.
+All safeguarding concerns are addressed at the earliest opportunity by the Headteacher as Designated Safeguarding Lead, or Mrs Knapper, Mrs Spencer or Mrs Harbour as the Deputy Designated Safeguarding Leads.